tangle-network/gadget/README.md

 ## Overview

-The Tangle Network Gadget Workspace is a modular framework designed to simplify the development and deployment of blockchain applications (blueprints) on the Tangle Network.
+Tangle Network's Gadget SDK is a modular framework designed to simplify the development and deployment of blockchain applications (blueprints) on the Tangle Network.
 It provides a comprehensive set of tools and libraries for blockchain interaction, cryptographic operations, and network communication.

 ## 🌟 Features